Costa Rica: The Ultimate Trip Bucket List

 Hiking & Wildlife

 Captivate your senses in the rainforests of Costa Rica with invigorating hikes.
 Traverse diverse microclimates to find exotic birds, lizards, insects, and animals.
 Brad and I spent a full day exploring each of the following parks.
-Please take out what you take in and leave no trace, including biodegradable food which can harm wildlife.
+Please take out what you take in and leave no trace, including biodegradable food which can harm the ecosystem.

 Santa Elena Cloud Forest Reserve